middlebury/college-handbook/content/ii-ug-college-policies/faculty/faculty-committees.md

 The vice president for Academic Affairs sits with the Promotions Committee.
 All decisions and recommendations by both the committee, the president and the provost will be made and justified in accordance with the provisions and procedures specified in the Rules of Appointment and Tenure in the Faculty  section of this handbook.

-The committee, as part of the Council on Reviews will hold an annual open meeting to explain its procedures and to respond to questions and concerns from the faculty.
+The committee, as part of the Council on Reviews, will hold an annual open meeting to explain its procedures and to respond to questions and concerns from the faculty.

 **b.** _**Composition**_